We are accepting new cases

 03.01.23

-Motley Rice attorney appointed co-lead counsel
+Motley Rice attorney appointed to MDL leadership

-Motley Rice attorney Fidelma Fitzpatrick was appointed as co-lead counsel for the hair relaxer MDL.
+Motley Rice attorney Fidelma Fitzpatrick was appointed co-lead counsel for the hair relaxer MDL.
 A Plaintiff’s Steering Committee (PSC) was nominated.
 This was because the MDL had several law firms representing the various plaintiffs.
 The PSC would communicate with the court on behalf of all the plaintiffs.
 Fitzpatrick and their co-leads would preside over the actions of the PSC.

 01.01.23

-Hearing held over hair relaxer lawsuit consolidation
+Hearing held on hair relaxer lawsuit consolidation

 12.01.22

-Defendants argue against hair relaxer lawsuit consolidation
+Defendants argued against hair relaxer lawsuit consolidation

 The defendants, including L’Oréal, argued against the consolidated MDL.
 The opposition to the MDL would be reviewed by the Judicial Panel on Multidistrict Litigation.